Gambling and online casinos in Sierra Leone

 - development of casino tourism infrastructure in Freetown and the coast.

-Sierra Leone is an example of an African country,
+Sierra Leone is an example of an African country where gambling is legalised and regulated competently.

 The state sees gambling not as a threat, but as an instrument for the development of the economy and tourism.